-Adding potted plants near your your work area or home office to lower your levels of stress an fatigue.
+Adding potted plants near your work area or home office to lower your levels of stress and fatigue.
 Adding house plants to these areas can help lower your heart rate and blood pressure.
 Plus, if you suffer from respiratory problems, it can help with that too.

 2. House plants can increase your productivity.

-Just like reducing stress, because you’re able to better focus and lessen the amount of stress and anxiety you have, your able to increase your productivity.
+Just like reducing stress, because you’re able to better focus and lessen the amount of stress and anxiety you have, you’re able to increase your productivity.

 3. House plants add to your decor